pattonsgirl/Fall2021-CEG2350/Labs/Lab01/README.md

 ## Part 4 - Try out markdown and play with `git` commands:

 So far, you have been doing what this lab told you.
 You created a .txt file.
 You have likely found out that any fancy formatting doesn't exist.
 It's just text.
-Therefore, you are going to create your first file using `markdown`
+Therefore, you are going to create your first file using `markdown`.
+If you look around in the folder you cloned, you'll see a folder named `sample`.
+In `sample` is a sample file with some commonly used markdown.
+You can see how this markdown looks by going to your repository in the browser, clicking into the sample folder, and clicking on `markdown-guide.md`
 - [What is markdown?](https://www.markdownguide.org/getting-started/)

 1. On your Ubuntu system we made on AWS (previous steps), go into the folder you cloned